learnrelay/learnrelay/content/mutations/optimistic-updates.md

 We should be able to do that!

 But before we will add this new feature, we will implement the `getOptimisticResponse` method for the mutations that we are already using:
-`AddPokemonMutation` and `DeletePokemonMutation`.
+`CreatePokemonMutation` and `DeletePokemonMutation`.
 Look above if you are unsure how to exactly set the optimistic response.

 Afterwards, you will notice the new `UpdatePokemonMutation` in branch `step-07`.
 Implement all the basic methods first.
 If you are unsure of how to go about this, check the previous sections on mutations.
 Afterwards, think about how an optimistic response would look like for the `UpdatePokemonMutation` in `getOptimisticResponse`, then implement it!